fanpu/website/_posts/2023-09-02-setting-up-yuancon-controller-sound-voltex.markdown

 For instance, in Singapore I was only aware of a single arcade that had Sound Voltex cabs, even though arcades are quite popular in general.
 Similarly, in NYC, there's only a single small arcade called [Chinatown Fair](http://www.chinatownfair.biz/) that has Sound Voltex.
-So naturally I wanted to see if I could set it up myself at home.
+So naturally I wanted to see if I could set it up at home to continue enjoying the game.

 (Apparently, if you have a lot of disposable income and space in your living room, you can also just buy an entire [previous-generation Sound Voltex